MicrosoftDocs/visualstudio-docs/docs/designers/image-editor.md

 ### Work with MIP levels

-Some image formats—for example, DirectDraw Surface (*.dds*)—support MIP levels for texture-space Level-of-Detail (LOD).
+Some image formats, for example, DirectDraw Surface (*.dds*), support MIP levels for texture-space Level-of-Detail (LOD).
 For information about how to generate and work with MIP levels, see [How to: Create and modify MIP levels](../designers/how-to-create-and-modify-mip-levels.md)

 ### Work with transparency

-Some image formats—for example, DirectDraw Surface (*.dds*)—support transparency.
+Some image formats, for example, DirectDraw Surface (*.dds*), support transparency.
 There are several ways you can use transparency, depending on the tool that you're using.
 To specify the level of transparency for a color selection, in the **Properties** window, set the **A** (alpha) component of the color selection.

-Here's how different kinds of tools control how transparency is applied:
+The following table describes how different kinds of tools control how transparency is applied:

 |Tool|Description|
 |----------|-----------------|
 |**Pencil**, **Brush**, **Airbrush**, **Line**, **Rectangle**, **Rounded Rectangle**, **Ellipse**, **Text**|To blend the active color selection together with the image, in the **Properties** window, expand the **Channels** property group and set the **Draw** checkbox on the **Alpha** channel, and then draw normally.<br /><br /> To draw by using the active color selection and leave the alpha value of the image in place, clear the **Draw** checkbox of the **Alpha** channel, and then draw normally.|
 |**Fill**|To blend the active color selection together with the image, just choose the area to fill.<br /><br /> To use the active color selection—including the value of the alpha channel—to overwrite the image, press and hold **Shift** and then choose the area to fill.|

-### Image properties<a name="ImageProperties"></a>
+### Image properties

 You can use the **Properties** window to specify various properties of the image.
 For example, you can set the width and height properties to resize the image.

-The following table describes image properties.
+The following table describes image properties:

 |Property|Description|
 |--------------|-----------------|